 This course will present theory and practice in health education programs including aims and objectives, curriculum design, teaching styles, learning environments, liability and evaluation.
 Students will study and present select personal and community health topic, within the context of servant leadership and/or Biblical principles.
-Practical teaching experiences in classroom settings will be emphasized.
+Observations and practical teaching experience in classroom settings will be emphasized.
 Concurrent with ED400.
 Prerequisites: ES221, ED219, and acceptance to STEP.
 Recommended: ES344 or ES346.
 (Spring)